 Forecast Prices and Costs

 Year Proved Reserves (\$M) Proved Plus Probable Reserves (\$M)

-2023 58,383 85,583
+2024 99,900 99,900

-2024 33,249 70,470
+2025 92,479 132,342

-2025 - -
+2026 - 52,631

-2026 - -
+2027 - -

-2027 3,194 -
+2028 3,184 -

-Thereafter - 3,323
+Thereafter - 3,247

-Total: Undiscounted 94,826 159,376
+Total: Undiscounted 195,563 288,120

-Discounted 10% 86,619 144,004
+Discounted 10% 175,692 252,046

-The future development costs for both proved and proved plus probable reserves are expected to be funded through future cash flow provided by operating activities and from the Corporation's existing working capital.
-Headwater's anticipated capital expenditures in 2023 include anticipated costs for exploration and development activities in Alberta of \$200 million which is in excess of the future development costs utilized for estimating the future net revenue of both the Corporation's proved and proved plus probable reserves as set out in the GLJ Report.
-The 2023 capital expenditure budget includes expenditures for development drilling, exploration drilling, infrastructure and land costs that are not contained in the GLJ Report.
+The future development costs for both Proved Reserves and P+P Reserves are expected to be funded through future cash flow provided by operating activities and from the Corporation's existing working capital.
+As at December 31, 2023, Headwater's anticipated capital expenditures in 2024 include anticipated costs for exploration and development activities in Alberta of \$180 million which is in excess of the future development costs utilized for estimating the future net revenue of both the Corporation's Proved Reserves and P+P Reserves as set out in the McDaniel Report.
+The 2024 capital expenditure budget includes expenditures for maintenance and growth capital, waterflood capital and exploration capital that are not contained in the McDaniel Report.
+On March 7, 2024, Headwater announced an increase to its 2024 capital expenditure budget to \$200 million.
+See "General Development of the Business - History and Development - Recent Developments".
 Headwater's capital program does not include any new acquisition opportunities, which would likely be financed through existing working capital, the Credit Facility or debt or equity financings, if necessary.
 Headwater may also consider issuing Common Shares or other securities as consideration for future acquisitions.

-Headwater's 2023 capital expenditure program includes insignificant capital spending in New Brunswick due to the hydraulic fracturing moratorium currently in effect in New Brunswick.
-Future development capital after 2024 is associated with McCully gas plant optimization.
+Headwater's 2024 capital expenditure program includes insignificant capital spending in New Brunswick due to the hydraulic fracturing moratorium currently in effect in New Brunswick.
+Future development capital after 2026 is associated with McCully gas plant optimization.

-There can be no guarantee that funds will be available or that the Board will allocate funding to develop all of the reserves attributable in the GLJ Report.
+There can be no guarantee that funds will be available or that the Board will allocate funding to develop all of the reserves attributable in the McDaniel Report.
 Failure to develop those reserves may have a negative impact on Headwater's future cash flow.